witheve/rfcs/proposed/syntax.md

   friend += #invited
 ```

 The behavior of this code is that a `friend` is `#invited` as long as they are not busy during the date of the party.
 Let’s say my friend `@Arthur`’s calendar is initially clear, and so he is originally `#invited`.
 Then some time later, `@Arthur` suddenly adds the party date to his list of busy dates.
 Now, he no longer satisfies the conditions of the block.
 Therefore, Eve removes `#invited` from `@Arthur`, and he no longer shows up on the guest list, which also subsequently lowers the burger count.
-Had we used the `commit` fence, then his initial invitation be permanent until we explicitly remove it.
+Had we used the `commit` fence, then his initial invitation would be permanent until we explicitly remove it.

 ##### Commit global